Buying a home

-As well as being able to make extra repayments at no cost for certain loan types (normally variable loans), you can choose to pay weekly, fortnightly, or monthly.
+As well as being able to make extra repayments on your home loan at no cost for certain loan types (normally variable loans), you can choose to pay weekly, fortnightly, or monthly.
 You’ll pay off more per year if you pay fortnightly or weekly but split your monthly payment by two or four accordingly.
 In both cases, you’ll pay the same as 13 monthly repayments in a year (instead of 12 with a standard monthly repayment).
 That adds up over the course of a loan!
-If you have a Fixed Rate loan just be mindful that additional repayments are often restricted, or you may incur early repayment fees.
+If you have a Fixed Rate loan just be mindful that extra repayments on your home loan are often restricted, or you may incur early repayment fees.
 It’s always best to check the repayment conditions on your loan to make sure you don’t get caught out with any surprises.

 Don’t lower your repayments